isomerpages/moe-woodlandsringsec/_important-information/For Parents/Financial Assistance.md

 <a href="https://form.gov.sg/68b7e92465cd36be287889c6" rel="noopener nofollow" target="_blank">here.</a>
 </p>
 <p></p>
+<h4><strong>Note</strong></h4>
-<p><strong>All Parents / Students who intend to apply for the FAS should wait for the confirmation of FAS status before purchasing any books or uniform.</strong>
+<p><strong>All Parents / Students who intend to apply for the FAS <u>should wait for the confirmation of FAS status before purchasing any books or uniform</u>.
+There will be no reimbursement or retrospective subsidies provided in respect of expenditure items provided under FAS.</strong>
 </p>
 <p></p>